 A local boy, Scott was born and raised in the 21st Senate District.
 The district includes the Antelope, Santa Clarita and Victor valleys.

-Growing up in the Antelope Valley with a father in aerospace, Scott's family lived through the boom and bust times of that industry.
+Coming from a working class family in the Antelope Valley, with a father in aerospace, Scott's family lived through the boom and bust times of that industry.
 Knowing financial insecurity places strain on the family, Scott has focused on policies to promote economic growth.
-Scott was the principal co-author of the Film & TV Tax Credit that has restored families by bringing back jobs to California.
+He was the principal co-author of the Film & TV Tax Credit that has restored families by bringing back jobs to California.
 He also co-authored the Aerospace Tax Credit that brought the new long-range bomber federal contract to the 21st Senate District.

-Hailing from a working class family Scott knows that a helping hand can be the difference between struggling and success.
-He has focused his legislative priorities on giving a voice to those who need our help including the disability community, the homeless, foster youth and defenseless animals.
+Scott also understands that a helping hand can be the difference between struggling and success.
+He has focused his legislative priorities on giving a voice to those that need our help including the disability community, the homeless, foster youth and animal rights.

 In 2018 Scott was the recipient of Easterseals California's "2018 Senate Champion Award."
 The award was presented to him in recognition of his continuing legislative work on behalf of children and adults with disabilities.
-In 2019, the animal rights group Social Compassion in Legislation (SCIL) honored Scott with the "Compassionate Legislative Champion Award” acknowledging his leadership in protecting those that have no voice.
+In 2019, the animal rights group Social Compassion in Legislation (SCIL) honored Scott with the "Compassionate Legislative Champion" Award acknowledging his leadership in protecting those that have no voice.

-Scott serves as vice chair of four Senate Committees - the Committees on Education, Agriculture, Rules and Governmental Organization.
+Scott serves as Vice Chair of four Senate Committees - the Committees on Education, Agriculture, Rules and Governmental Organization.
 Additionally he is a member of the Committees on Business, Professions and Economic Development; and Veterans Affairs.